jtjacques/mturk-manage/README.md

 # Development

 ## Change Log

+### 2018-03-20
+* Switched to MIT License.
+	* Removed cc-by-sa 3.0 licensed CSV export code.
+	* Added external dependency on AlaSQL (0.4.5).
+* Improved search functionality.
+	* Search now matches all terms, but in any order, and allows quoting.
+* Added manual refresh functionality.
+	* Lengthened default refresh to 5 minutes.
+* Added SRI hashes to all third-party external resources.
+* Bumped AWS SDK to 2.211.1 (was 2.210.0)

 ### 2018-03-17
 * Fixed bug in overview *Download* functionality where headers may be misaligned in cases where column names differ between visible tasks.